-This error is usually displayed when you try to upload a large image, video, theme, plugin or any other files.
-This is can also be shown as a HTTP error in WordPress.
+This error can also be shown as a HTTP error in WordPress.

-What causes uploaded file exceeds the upload_max_filesize directive in php.ini error?
+What is uploaded file exceeds the upload_max_filesize directive in php.ini error?

 Hosting providers limit your upload file size to protect the server.
 Upload_max_filesize code can be found in your php.ini file.
 Php.ini file is your server’s default PHP structure.